-One must remember that many evils were “overlooked” in those days in the sense that the deserved punishment was not extracted) in those days when divine revelation was more rudimentary than it was under the New Testament economy (cf. Matthew 19:8; Acts 14:16).
+Many evils were “overlooked” in those days in the sense that the deserved punishment was not extracted during a time when the divine revelation was more rudimentary than it was under the New Testament economy (cf. Mt.
+19:8; Acts 14:16).
 It was a time of moral ignorance (cf. Acts 17:30).

 The monogamous family is God’s authorized plan for marriage until the end of time.
-The New Testament takes for granted the relationship of one man for one woman in the marriage arrangement (see 1 Corinthians 7:2; 9:5; Ephesians 5:23ff).
+The New Testament takes for granted the relationship of one man for one woman in the marriage arrangement (see 1 Cor.
+7:2; 9:5; Eph.
+5:23ff).

 It is rather widely known that polygamy was a feature of early Mormonism.
 Joseph Smith, Jr., founder of the Mormon sect, claimed to have received the doctrine of plural wives by divine revelation.

 In the Mormon textbook known as the Pearl of Great Price, it is stated that on July 12, 1843, a “revelation” was given “through Joseph Smith, the Prophet” concerning a “new and everlasting covenant.”
 The published explanation for this alleged revelation affirms the notion that marriage is an “eternal” union (when solemnized by the authority of the priesthood), and that a plurality of wives and concubines is permitted (Introduction to Section 132).
 Those who rejected the revelation were to be “damned” (132.4).

 Both Smith and his successor, Brigham Young, had multiple wives.
 Though polygamy was banned in 1890, many Mormons in isolated areas of Utah still practice it.